feathersjs/feathers/docs/guides/basics/testing.md

 To test the `messages` and `users` services (with all hooks wired up), we could use any REST API testing tool to make requests and verify that they return correct responses.

-But there is a much faster, easier and complete approach.
+There is a much faster, easier and complete approach.
 Since everything on top of our own hooks and services is already provided (and tested) by Feathers, we can require the [application](../../api/application.md) object and use the [service methods](../../api/services.md) directly.
 We "fake" authentication by setting `params.user` manually.

 By default, the generator creates a service test file that only tests that the service exists.